‘Joy born from the womb of sadness’: When Pope Francis flew 12 people out of Europe’s biggest migrant camp

 In the Alshakarji family, Ahmad Ramy describes the opportunity they received as a “joy born from the womb of sadness.”

 A history professor in Syria, he now works 60 hours a month cleaning a hospital.
 His wife, Suhila Ayiad, also works as a hospital janitor, with steadier hours.
-They manage to pay the rent, but barely.
+They barely manage to pay the rent.
 Their son Majid says what they’ve received in Italy is a chance “to stand on our own feet again.”

 Some of the 12 Syrians have seen Francis several times since their initial journey out of Lesbos.
 And this week, before departing for his trip, Francis met with a handful of refugees inside the Vatican, including some who’d come on the papal plane in 2016, the church said.